← Return to all programmes

 There are 20 places available on this programme.
 Spaces will be allocated on a first-come, first-served basis, with one place per managing agent (unless further spaces are available once the deadline has passed).

-This programme is accredited by the CII and qualifies for 32 CII CPD hours.
+This programme qualifies for 32 CPD hours.